Sisyridae: Ecology and life cycle

 Spongillafly larvae leave the water and go to hidden places nearby to pupate, choosing locations like beneath rocks or behind tree bark.
 They spin a cocoon for pupation, but in temperate climates they overwinter in the cocoon as larvae, pupating only the following spring.

 Systematics and taxonomy

-Spongillaflies were formerly placed in the Osmyloidea, as their closest relatives were held to be the osmylids (Osmylidae) and the Nevrorthidae.
-This was due to the similar adaptations of the larvae of spongillaflies and osmylids.
-But this is apparently due to convergent evolution; actually, the spongillaflies seem to be closer to the brown lacewings (Hemerobiidae) than to the osmylids, but even more closely related to the dustywings (Coniopterygidae).
-And even though they are not often placed in the superfamily Coniopterygoidea yet, they most likely form a clade with the Coniopterygidae and thus it would seem that the Coniopterygoidea, rather than being an unnecessarily monotypic taxon, is expanded to signify that the spongillaflies and the dustywings are each other's closest relatives.
+Spongillaflies are placed in the Osmyloidea, as their closest relatives are the osmylids (Osmylidae) and the Nevrorthidae.

 A few fossil genera are known, mainly from the Eocene like "Sisyra" amissa which may or may not be the first record of the living genus.
 The genus Cratosisyrops, from the Aptian Crato Formation, was suggested to be a spongillafly member, but later authors Perkovsky and Makarkin in 2015 noted the fossil lacks details to confidently place it in the family.
 The oldest members of the family are species in the subfamily Paradoxosisyrinae from Cenomanian Burmese amber and Prosisyrina from Santonian Taimyr amber.

 The family is currently divided into two subfamilies with the four extant genera and two of the extinct genera placed into Sisyrinae, while five extinct genera are placed into the subfamily Paradoxosisyrinae.